-You will never want to place seeds in the garden in the late summer.
-The temperatures are too hot and rain is usually scarce during this time.
-Garden pests can be another problem when the weather is hot and the newer plants will not do well under any of these conditions.
-It is a good idea to start the seeds indoors and start with a stronger, healthier plant to place in the garden.
+It is advisable to never seed the garden in the late summer.
+The temperatures remain too hot and there is a scarcity of rain during this time.
+Garden pests are another problem when the weather remains hot and the young plants do flourish under any of these conditions.
+It is advisable to start the seeds indoors which provides a stronger, healthier plant to place in the garden.

-When the plants are 4 to 5 inches tall, they are ready for your garden space.
-Choose a cloudy cooler day to plant them and make sure that the debris from your summer garden is gone.
-Remove any dead or dying plants and give your new plants fresh soil to grow in.
-Completely saturate the soil a few times a week, while your new plants are growing.
+When plants are 4 to 5 inches tall, they are ready for transferring to the garden.
+Choose a day that is cloudy and cooler to plant and remove any old plants and turnover the soil in preparation for the seedlings.
+Saturate the soil with water a few times a week, while the new plants are growing.

-You should make sure that the types of vegetables you are using are specifically used for fall gardening.
-Some brands of all of the winter vegetables are made for different climates or to be grown in milder temperatures.
-You can ask when purchasing these plants, if they are supposed to be used for cold weather crops.
+Make sure that the types of vegetables you are considering are specifically suited for fall gardening.
+Some varieties of winter vegetables are suited for different climates or are grown in milder temperatures.
+Ask when purchasing these seeds if they are prescribed for colder weather.

-Don’t forget your onions, garlic and asparagus.
-They should be planted between September and October and they should be even spaced apart to produce healthier plants in the spring.
+Other vegetables which are appropriate are onions, garlic and asparagus.
+They are planted between September and October and are evenly spaced apart to produce healthier plants in the springtime.
 This way, as soon as spring starts, you can begin to harvest your freshly grown vegetables.